d4rkr00t/awesome-web-performance/README.md

 - [Lighthouse](https://github.com/GoogleChrome/lighthouse) — Automated auditing, performance metrics, and best practices for the web.
 - [PageSpeed Insights](https://pagespeed.web.dev/) — Lighthouse as a Service.
 - [WebPageTest.org](https://www.webpagetest.org/) — Web Performance and Optimization Test.
+- [RequestMap](https://requestmap.webperf.tools/) — Rapidly identify what third-parties are on your site, where your transmitted bytes are coming from and how slow your domains are!

 ### Bundle Analyzers